yair2121/Final_Project/README.md

 Installation:

 1. Clone the project.
-2. Change the constants defined in "/changeme.js" according to your needs.
+2. Change the port (default is 3000) defined in "/Backend/index.js" according to your needs.
+3. Change the address and port defined in "/Frontend/Gui/src/contexts/SocketContext" accordingly.
-3. In the terminal: `npm install` (for Mac users: `npm run installMac`).
+4. In the terminal: `npm install` (for Mac users: `npm run installMac`).
-4. In the terminal: `npm run build-web`.
+5. In the terminal: `npm run build-web`.

 To start the server- write: `npm run startServer`.
-To enter as a client- navigate to the url defined in the file: "/changeme.js".
+To enter as a client- navigate to the url defined in the file: "/Frontend/Gui/src/contexts/SocketContext".

 To change the word pool of the Crossword game, replace the file /Backend/Games/Crossword/CrosswordCluePool.
 The new file must have the same format, i.e JSON with the fields 1-100 that each contain an array of words of that difficulty.
 Each word should follow this format: